 For a Christmas-specific tour, you can meet reindeer, drink glögg, go dog sledding, enjoy a guided tour of a winter wildlife park, and gorge yourself on a special Christmas Eve feast, before heading off to Santa Claus’ village.

 Try the Arctic Snow Hotel

-If you like the idea of staying in a wintry wonderland, but aren’t super keen on reclining in a hotel made of ice, you can visit the Arctic Snow Hotel instead and stay in one of the iconic glass igloos, where you’ll be in with a chance to see the northern lights flicker overhead whilst you’re all cozy in bed.
+If you like the idea of staying in a wintry wonderland, you can visit the Arctic Snow Hotel in Rovaniemi instead and stay in one of the iconic glass igloos.
+Keep your fingers crossed: you’ll be in with a chance to see the northern lights flicker overhead whilst you’re all cozy in bed.

 We're in the habit of making unforgettable travel experiences.
 Contact us if you want a holiday like never before.